simenejames002/alx-system_engineering-devops/0x02-shell_redirections/README.md

-learning about shell input/output redirection
+learning about shell input/output redirection and filter